Resourcefull/articles/README.md

 # Articles

-> :link: A list of articles I have ever read.
+> :link: A list of articles I have ever read or want to read.

 If you have book recommendations for me, please [create a Pull Request](https://github.com/starandtina/articles/compare) adding a link at the end of [`README`](https://github.com/starandtina/articles/blob/master/README.md).